-Google’s Chrome website browser now marks websites that aren’t secure with a warning to visitors.
+Google’s Chrome website browser now marks websites that aren’t secure with a warning to visitors so they no the website isn’t secure.
 This shows as either a padlock with a red padlock; a ‘Not Secure ‘ message; or an information “i” symbol next to the website address.
 (Google Chrome has been changing how this is displayed.)

 What does it mean for a website to be secure – or not secure?

 Have a look at the address bar of your Chrome website browser.
 The very beginning of the website address (URL) will start with either HTTP, or HTTPS.

 HTTP is the standard protocol for the internet, and stands for HyperText Transfer Protocol.
 This is not secure, and will get the ‘Not Secure’ message on Google Chrome.

 Secure websites have addresses starting with HTTPS – the extra ‘S’ stands for ‘secure’.

 In the instance above, there is also the ‘Secure’ message and the green padlock.
 Any website that doesn’t have this is considered ‘Not Secure’.